How to Resolve ‘Exchange Database Fails to Mount’ Error?

 Method 2: Check the Disk Space

-If there is lack of storage space on the disk, then you may face issues while mounting the database.
-You can run the following PowerShell command to get information about all the drives:
+If there is lack of space on the disk where the database and transaction logs are stored, then you may face issues when mounting the database.
+To check disk space, use the following PowerShell command:

 Get-PSDrive –PSProvider FileSystem